martezr/puppet-in-4-hours/labs/02-installing-puppet-server.md

 /etc/postgresql/12/main/pg_hba.conf
 ```

-# Exercise 2.3: Install and Configure PuppetDB
+# Lab 2.3: Install and Configure PuppetDB

-This exercise walks through installing PuppetDB and connecting it to the PostgreSQL database.
+This lab walks through installing PuppetDB and connecting it to the PostgreSQL database.

 1. Install PuppetDB